JackpotRising/jr-docs/unity/integration.md

     // (OPTIONAL) Callback when the Jackpot Rising window is closed with the X button or tournament offer is declined.
 Unity resumes control of the application when this happens. public void OnClosedSDK(){}

-    // (OPTIONAL) Callback when player is entering an ad-supported tournament (configured on the Developer Dashboard for your tournament)
-    // and doesn't have any free attempts left.
+    // (OPTIONAL) Callback when a player is entering an ad-supported tournament (configured within your tournament settings on Homebase) and doesn't have any attempts remaining.
 This signals for you to start an ad, and after it finishes respond with JackpotRising.SubmitAdSuccess(bool) with the state of true or false depending on if the ad was successfully played and rewarded the player with attempts. public void PlayAd(){}

     // (OPTIONAL) Callback with a message as to why the SDK failed to initialize